berenicechisholm9/notes/README.md

 # 2024-03-07
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote emphasizes that over-optimizing code before understanding its actual performance bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 Focus on writing clear, maintainable code first, then optimize where it truly matters after profiling and identifying real needs.
 Remember, simplicity and readability enhance collaboration, reduce bugs, and often yield better performance in the long run.

+# 2024-03-08
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+To stay current, make it a habit to read blogs, subscribe to newsletters, and attend conferences and workshops.
+Additionally, always be open to trying new things and asking questions.
+By embracing the learning process, you' ll become a better programmer and a valuable resource for your colleagues and team.